Everything You Need to Know Before Getting a Rib Tattoo

 What Should You Wear When You Get a Tattoo on Your Ribs or Side?

 Loose-fitting clothing is a must.
 Women who wear bras will have to consider other options.
 Scroll down for more information.

 How Much Pain Will You Experience With a Rib Tattoo?

-The ribs is considered one of the most painful places to get a tattoo because the skin is thin and is directly over the bones.
-This does not mean every tattoo will be unbearable because pain tolerance is key.
-Those who generally have a high pain tolerance will most likely have an easier time while getting a rib tattoo.
-If one with a low pain tolerance desperately wishes for a tattoo on the ribs, he or she should consider something simple with thin lines and small in size.
+The ribs are considered one of the most painful areas to get a tattoo because the skin is thin and the bones come close to the surface.
+Of course, those who have a high pain tolerance will have an easier time, but if someone with a low pain tolerance desperately wants a rib tattoo, they should consider something simple and small with thin lines.